The Greatest Adventure: Stories from the Bible

-The Greatest Adventure: Stories from the Bible is an animated direct-to-video film series produced by Hanna-Barbera Productions that tells of three young adventurers who travel back in time to watch biblical events take place.
-Thirteen videos were released between 1985 and 1992.
+The Greatest Adventure: Stories from the Bible is an American animated direct-to-video film series produced by Hanna-Barbera Productions that tells of three young adventurers who travel back in time to watch biblical events take place.
+Thirteen videos were released between April 26, 1985 and August 19, 1992.

 Overview

 Derek and Margo, two young archaeologists, are on a dig accompanied by "their nomad friend", a boy named Moki.
 They find themselves trapped in a sinking whirlpool of sand, finally the dust settles, they looked in awe at a vast chamber, filled with giant relics and artifacts from another civilization, there come across a far end of the cavern a door with a strange inscription in an ancient ruin that turns out to be a portal through time as the narrator said "All who enter into these portals passed through time".
 Though the introduction is the same in all videos, each episode sends the three friends into a different story from the Bible.
 They often interact with principal figures from each story, but without any significant effect upon the plot so as not to alter the course of history; in other episodes, they arrive decades after the events depicted in the Bible and are relayed the story by a firsthand witness.

 The episodes were not released in an order consistent with the Biblical chronology, but can be construed to give a coherent story beginning with "The Creation" and ending with "The Easter Story".
 The first six episodes, released simultaneously, relate Old Testament stories, with episodes pertaining to the life of Jesus being added among some additional Old Testament stories as the series progressed.

 Each individual episode featured celebrity voices in principal Biblical roles.